 On Tuesday, May 17th, 2016, the Obama administration passed a long-awaited rule that raises the cap for salaried workers owed overtime pay from $23,660 to $47,476.

 The cap, which has not been updated since 1975 (four decades), doubles the existing maximum annual income a salaried worker can earn and still be eligible for overtime pay.

 An estimated 4.2 million workers now have overtime rights who were excluded before.
-The new rule requires the threshold to be updated every three years, and will take effect Dec.1, 2016.
+The new rule requires the threshold to be updated every three years and will take effect on Dec.1, 2016.

 “More than 4 million workers are either going to be paid more or get time back to raise their family, go to school or retrain to get a better job,” Vice President Joe Biden said during a phone call with reporters on Tuesday.
 The Labor Department estimates the rule change could result in an additional $12 billion in pay for workers over the next decade.

 Unsurprisingly, the rule has been intensely criticized by business groups and Republicans, with Republicans in Congress already announcing their intent to block the rule, despite needing to overcome a veto from President Barack Obama.
 Business groups have decried the move as drastic, and say that companies will be forced to cut wages and hours and may slow hiring.